rehierl/node-tree-outliner/3-0-0-associations.md

 Assumed that some section `s` would have to be suspended after some node `ns` was associated with it and that section `s` would have to be resumed beginning with some node `nr`.
 This would in return mean that, in between both nodes (i.e.
-`ns` and `nr`), there could potentially be any number of nodes that have no relationship whatsoever with section `s` (hence, strictly suspended).
+`ns` and `nr`), there could potentially be any number of nodes that have are not intended to have any kind of relationship with section `s` (hence, strictly suspended).

 Because these completely unrelated nodes would then always have to be taken into account, it would be impossible treat a section as one entity (see requirements).
+That is, because such a section would then consist of multiple parts that are separated from each other.
+Such a section can be said to have gaps.
 Consequently, strict suspend and resume operations as described above must not be allowed.

-Because of that, any node, that is located in between a section's first and last node (i.e. subsequent to the first and presequent to the last node), belongs to a section.
+Because of that, any node, that is located in between a section's first and last node (i.e. subsequent to the first and presequent to the last node), must belong to a section.

-Note that this does not take the definition of nodes into account that would be necessary to clearly describe when an algorithm has to strictly suspend and when it has to resume a given section.
+Note that this does not take the definition of nodes into account, that would be necessary to clearly define when an algorithm has to strictly suspend and then resume a given section.

-Note that the subsequent part of a strictly suspended section can be seen to represent a new/different section.
-Hence, the nodes that would be required to tell an algorithm that it has to resume a section can themselves be seen to be sectioning nodes.
+Note that the subsequent part of a strictly suspended section can also be seen to represent a new/different section.
+Hence, the nodes that would be required to tell an algorithm that it has to resume a section can themselves be seen to represent additional sectioning nodes.